-“That’s why we created Olive – to carve a trillion dollars out of the cost of healthcare, and increase the quantity and quality of human life.
+“That’s why we created Olive – to carve a trillion dollars out of the cost of healthcare but connecting a very disconnected healthcare system.
 We think the best way to achieve that ethically is by scaling humans with AI.
-We’re able to accomplish so much more as a humankind with the assistance of AI in terms of providing better, more affordable healthcare to all,” – Sean Lane, CEO of Olive.
+We’re able to accomplish so much more as a humankind with the assistance of AI in terms of providing better, more affordable healthcare to all.” – Sean Lane, CEO of Olive.

+At Olive, we’ve already seen the workforce landscape fundamentally changing, because AI and automation are being used to supplement the work that our human employees don’t have time to get to.
 For the healthcare companies we’ve partnered with to deploy AI, we’ve already seen the landscape really start to change and human jobs begin shifting, as well.
-As their digital workforce starts to take over all of the robotic administrative work, it’s giving their humans the chance to handle tasks that require more of a human touch – like higher value claims and Quality Assurance, to name a few.
+As their AI workforce starts to take over all of the robotic administrative work, it’s giving their humans the chance to handle tasks that require more of a human touch – like higher value claims and Quality Assurance, to name a few.

 An ongoing conversation about the ethical implementation of AI stems from the fear and trepidation about whether or not AI will take human jobs.
 But that’s not what AI should be doing at all – AI is automating the most robotic tasks bogging down our most inundated industries, so humans can focus on more meaningful, human-centric initiatives such as patient care.
-For example, in Healthcare today, workers spend more time in front of screens than they do in front of patients, a real problem that AI can effectively solve.
+For example, in healthcare today, workers spend more time in front of screens than they do in front of patients, a problem that automation can effectively solve.

 At Olive, we believe in the transformative power of AI and want everyone to experience its benefits, so we work hard to ensure it’s used responsibly.
-That’s why the questions above drive everything we do and shape the world we’re dedicated to building with artificial intelligence.
+That’s why these questions and concerns drive everything we do and shape the world we’re dedicated to building with artificial intelligence.
 It’s also why we made Olive specifically for healthcare.
 Unlike other AI solutions on the market, Olive uses her healthcare-specific skills to address common bottlenecks – most importantly, she does it with unrivaled security measures built for healthcare, working seamlessly with common industry processes and technology.